Wisconsin Campaign Finance Glossary

 A committee’s general operating expenses.
 It refers to all expenses incurred in campaigning or maintaining the committee -- fundraising expenses, taxes, campaign staff salaries, advertising, etc. Disbursements do not refer to contributions made to other committees See transfer.

 The election cycle varies by office and even by candidate.
 It usually coincides in length with the term of office.
-The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the previous fall election and ending on December 31 after the current election.
-The cycle is no more than two years for the Assembly, ten for the State Supreme Court.
+The election cycle for the state Senate and constitutional offices is never more than four years , two for the Assembly and ten for the State Supreme Court.

-Political committees that agree not to spend or raise more than $1,000 or to accept more than $100 from a single source in a calendar year are not required to file campaign finance reports with the Government Accountability Board and are said to be exempt.
-These committees must still register with the board however.
+Political committees that agree not to spend or raise more than $2,000 in a calendar year are not required to file campaign finance reports with Wisconsin Ethics Commission and are said to be exempt.
+These committees themselves must still register with the commission however.

 Tax-exempt political nonprofit groups that are named after the U.S. Internal Revenue Service code that governs them.
 These organizations, which include the more commonly known America Coming Together, GOPAC, MoveOn.org and Swift Boat Veterans for Truth, can accept and spend unlimited amounts of unregulated contributions on electioneering activities.
 Those activities include direct mail campaigns, negative issue advertising and voter registration drives.
 (See the WDC report "Tax-Code Two-Step" to learn more about 527 groups in Wisconsin.)

-The Government Accountability Board is a six-member non-partisan panel of retired circuit court judges created by legislation in early 2007 to enforce the state’s ethics, lobbying and campaign finance laws.
-The new board replaced the State Elections Board and State Ethics Board in early 2008 and took over their regulatory activities.
-Unlike its predecessors, the new board and its enforcement agency have the authority and the financial means to independently investigate violations of campaign finance and election laws.
+The Government Accountability Board was a six-member non-partisan panel of retired circuit court judges created by legislation in early 2007 to enforce the state’s ethics, lobbying and campaign finance laws.
+The GAB replaced the State Elections Board and State Ethics Board in early 2008 and took over their regulatory activities.
+Unlike its predecessors, the GAB and its enforcement agency had the authority and the financial means to independently investigate violations of campaign finance and election laws.

-Hard money Any campaign contributions that are regulated, disclosed, and subject to limits.
-In Wisconsin, individuals are limited to contributing $500 to Assembly candidates, $1,000 to Senate candidates and $10,000 to candidates for statewide office within each office’s particular election cycle.
-Individuals can contribute no more than $10,000 annually to all state and local candidates and all parties and other political committees.
-Limits are also placed on PACs, political parties and LCCs.
+Any campaign contributions that are regulated, disclosed, and subject to limits.
+In Wisconsin with the enactment of 2015 Wisconsin Act 117, individuals’ contribution limits were doubled from what the prior limits were, and set at $1,000 to Assembly candidates, $2,000 to Senate candidates and $20,000 to candidates for statewide office within each office’s particular election cycle.
+Limits are also placed on PACs, but not political parties and LCCs.

-Passed in 2009 in this act reformed the way Supreme Court races are financed by creating the Democracy Trust Fund (DTF), which issues public financing grants to Supreme Court Justice candidates.
+Passed in 2009 this act reformed the way Supreme Court races were financed by creating the Democracy Trust Fund (DTF), which issued public financing grants to Supreme Court Justice candidates.
 This act also reduced the limit for individual contributions to nonparticipating Supreme Court candidates from $10,000 to $1,000.
-Nonparticipating candidates are not limited in the total amount of contributions or expenditures that may be accepted or made, but they are restricted in the amount of contributions that may be accepted from political committees.
+Nonparticipating candidates were not limited in the total amount of contributions or expenditures that may be accepted or made, but they were restricted in the amount of contributions that may be accepted from political committees.

 The Republican controlled legislature effectively reversed the Impartial Justice Act by defunding the Democracy Trust Fund with the 2011-13 budget signed by Governor Scott Walker on June 26, 2011.

 The most common independent expenditures are for radio and TV ads, newspaper ads, direct mail and phone calls.
-They urge the voter to support or oppose a candidate and must show the name of the organization paying for it.
+They urge the voter to vote for or against a candidate and are legally required to show the name of the organization paying for it.
 Most of these expenditures are concentrated during the period of the most intensive activity -- two weeks before the election.

 There is no limit on what a group can spend independently to support or oppose a candidate.
-However, they are required to report how much is spent and where the money comes from.
+They are required to report how much is spent and where the money comes from.

 Some PACs prefer making independent expenditures over direct contributions to candidates.
 Other PACs like to use independent expenditures as a way of giving additional support to candidates beyond that permitted by contribution limits.